zenodraft/zenodraft/README.cli-usage.md

 zenodraft metadata update $RECORD_ID .zenodo.json
 ```

 The file needs to be a valid JSON file in Zenodo metadata format.
+A JSONschema for the upload metadata file is available
+here: https://github.com/zenodraft/zenodo-upload-metadata-schema.
+Use https://jsonlint.com/ to check if your document is
+valid JSON, then use a JSONschema linter like https://jsonschemalint.com to check if the JSON is compliant with the
+aforementioned schema.